isabella232/journeys.en/help/using/building-journeys/journeyaction.md

 ![](../assets/journey59bis.png)

 For each of these channels, you select an Adobe Campaign Standard Transactional Messaging **template**.
-Indeed, Journeys is not a message sending solution.
+Indeed, Journey orchestration is not a message sending solution.
 We rely on Transactional Messaging to execute message sending.
 It means that if you want to use a certain message template in your journeys, you must publish it in Adobe Campaign Standard.
 Refer to this [page](https://docs.adobe.com/content/help/en/campaign-standard/using/communication-channels/transactional-messaging/about-transactional-messaging.html) to learn how to use this feature.

 ![](../assets/journey59.png)